 Financial Aid Office

-- Provide the Jefferson Financial Aid Office with information regarding any 3rd Party Financial Resources such as Scholarships, Employer Assistance, etc.
+- Provide the Jefferson Community and Technical College Financial Aid Office with information regarding any 3rd Party Financial Resources such as Scholarships, Employer Assistance, etc.

 - Submit any additional documentation requested by the Financial Aid Office.

-- You will be informed of your aid status via your KCTCS Student Self Service – please review this regularly.
+- You will receive notice of your aid status via your KCTCS Student Email account – please review this account regularly.

 - If your class attendance cannot be confirmed, your aid will not be disbursed.